Manufacturing's Impact on the Dayton Region

 The Dayton, Ohio, region’s manufacturing industry is one of the largest, most highly developed centers in the United States.
 The unique and compelling nature of the industry is a result of cutting-edge technology, sophisticated processes, and a highly-skilled workforce.
 Supported by the Region’s 40 colleges and universities, abundant water and transportation resources, and an incredible knack for innovation, manufacturing is one of the most significant contributors to economic development in the Region.
 Dayton-area manufacturing is globally competitive for businesses entering or expanding in the Region.

-The Dayton Region is a 12-county area in West Central Ohio, stretching north to Auglaize and southeast to Clinton counties.
+The Dayton Region is a 14-county area in West Central Ohio, stretching north to Auglaize and south to Butler, Warren, and Clinton counties.

 GROWTH IN THE DAYTON REGION